 How to Make Creole Baked Chicken and Rice with Okra a New South Louisiana Staple Dinner in Your Home

-Then, brown the Cajun trinity of onion, bell pepper and celery in a 12-inch cast iron skillet.
-Add the garlic and cook for until fragrant, for about 1 additional minute.
+Then, brown the Cajun trinity of onion, bell pepper, and celery in a 12-inch cast iron skillet.
+Add the garlic and cook until fragrant, for about 1 additional minute.
 Oh, and preheat the oven.